halprinlee/jcc-email_dashboard/README.md

-# JCC Member Experience Dashboard
+# JCC Marketing Calendar
-This project will be a React-based dashboard for JCC member insights.
+This project will be dashboard for JCC marketing insights.